 Volatility and Amcache: extracting the hive from memory images

-AmcacheParser.exe reads the on-disk Amcache.hve file.
-But what if you only have a memory image — a Volatility-compatible RAM dump of a Windows host, with no disk acquisition?
+AmcacheParser.exe reads the on-disk Amcache.hve.
+What if you only have a memory image and no disk capture?

-The answer is Volatility, with its registry-hive plugins, used to extract the live in-memory copy of the Amcache hive and dump it to disk where AmcacheParser can read it.
+The answer is Volatility, with its registry-hive plugins, used to extract the live in-memory copy of Amcache and dump it where AmcacheParser can read it.
 This page is the practical guide.

 When you need this#

-The disk-side hive is usually the right source for Amcache analysis.
-The memory-side workflow is for the cases where you cannot get the disk:
+The disk hive is usually the right source.
+Memory-side is for cases where you cannot get the disk:

 • Memory-only acquisition.
 A live-response capture pulled a RAM dump and triage selected artefacts, but no full disk image is available.

 • Volatile-evidence-first protocols.
-Some incident-response procedures dictate RAM capture before disk, and the disk capture is delayed by hours or days.
+Some IR procedures dictate RAM capture before disk, and the disk capture is delayed by hours or days.

 • Encrypted disk, decrypted memory.
-Bitlocker / full-disk- encryption scenarios where the disk image is not yet decryptable but the RAM dump contains decrypted hive contents.
+BitLocker scenarios where the disk image isn't decryptable but the RAM dump has decrypted hive contents.

-For ordinary live-host or post-incident disk forensics, prefer the disk-side workflow described in Where Amcache.hve is on disk.
+For normal live-host or post-incident disk forensics, prefer the disk-side workflow in Where Amcache.hve is on disk.

 What Volatility extracts#

-Windows keeps every loaded registry hive — SYSTEM, SOFTWARE, SAM, NTUSER.DAT per user, and Amcache.hve if loaded — in kernel memory in a structure called the hive list.
-The appraiser typically loads Amcache.hve during inventory passes and keeps it loaded for some time after; a memory image captured during or shortly after an inventory pass contains the full hive in-memory.
+Windows keeps every loaded registry hive - SYSTEM, SOFTWARE, SAM, per-user NTUSER.DAT, and Amcache.hve if loaded - in kernel memory in a structure called the hive list.
+The appraiser typically loads Amcache.hve during inventory passes and keeps it loaded for some time after.
+A memory image captured during or shortly after an inventory pass contains the full hive in-memory.

-Volatility's registry plugins know how to walk the hive list and extract individual hives.
-The relevant plugins:
+Volatility's registry plugins walk the hive list and extract individual hives.

 Volatility version Plugin